Amber alert: Namesake

-Program development
+Texas program development

-Within days of Amber's death, Donna Whitson was "calling for tougher laws governing kidnappers and sex offenders".
-Amber's parents soon established People Against Sex Offenders (P.A.S.O.).
+Within days of Amber's death, Donna Williams was "calling for tougher laws governing kidnappers and sex offenders".
+Amber's parents soon established People Against Sex Offenders (PASO).
 They collected signatures hoping to force the Texas Legislature into passing more stringent laws to protect children.

-God's Place International Church donated the first office space for the organization, and as the search for Amber's killer continued, P.A.S.O. received almost-daily coverage in local media.
+God's Place International Church donated the first office space for the organization, and as the search for Amber's killer continued, PASO received almost-daily coverage in local media.
 Companies donated various office supplies, including computer and Internet service.
 Congressman Martin Frost, with the help of Marc Klaas, drafted the Amber Hagerman Child Protection Act.
 Both of Hagerman's parents were present when President Bill Clinton signed the bill into law, creating the national sex offender registry.
-Whitson and Richard Hagerman then began collecting signatures in Texas, which they planned to present to then-Governor George W. Bush as a sign that people wanted more stringent laws for sex offenders.
+Williams and Richard Hagerman then began collecting signatures in Texas, which they planned to present to then-Governor George W. Bush as a sign that people wanted more stringent laws for sex offenders.

 In July 1996, Bruce Seybert (whose own daughter was a close friend of Amber) and Richard Hagerman attended a media symposium in Arlington.
 Although Hagerman had remarks prepared, on the day of the event the organizers asked Seybert to speak instead.
 In his 20-minute speech, he spoke about efforts that local police could take quickly to help find missing children and how the media could facilitate those efforts.
 C.J.
 Wheeler, a reporter from radio station KRLD, approached the Dallas police chief shortly afterward with Seybert's ideas and launched the first ever Amber Alert.